jtlapp/jvm-vs-jsr/README.md

 When Node.js first came out, people were astonished that it could provide better throughput than Java for I/O-bound operations.
-Numerous reactive frameworks have since been created to rectify the issue (Java), but I had trouble finding apples-to-apples comparisons of how well these frameworks perform relative to Node.js.
-TechEmpower [provides benchmarks](https://www.techempower. com/benchmarks), but I found it difficult to understand the commonalities and differences between any two implementations.
+Numerous reactive frameworks have since been created to rectify the issue (Java), but I had trouble finding apples-to-apples comparisons of how well these frameworks perform relative to Node.js and to each other.
+TechEmpower [provides benchmarks]( https://www.techempower.com/benchmarks), but the implementations are so dramatically different that I didn't understand how to compare them.
 The present repo is an effort to get a definitive sense of how throughput compares on these platforms for I/O-bound work, specifically PostgreSQL queries.

-I'll be collecting throughput metrics for non-blocking APIs and for APIs that hit a backend Postgres database.
-I'll be considering the database clients JDBC (including HikariCP), R2DBC, and the Vert.x PG client.
+The benchmark is performed all on a single machine via docker containers.
+The benchmark client hits an app container, which hits a pgBouncer container, which hits a Postgres container.
+I proxied Postgres with pgBouncer to allow Postgres to accept as many concurrent connections as the client can make, to reduce the effect of Postgres itself on app concurrency.
+I'll be benchmarking the database clients JDBC (including HikariCP), R2DBC, and the Vert.x PG.

-I ended up writing an unexpected amount of Go client code for this project, but there are no unit tests because I'm not planning to maintain the repo long term.
+I ended up writing an unexpected amount of Go client code for this project, but there are no unit tests because at present I'm not planning to maintain the repo long term.

-## The Plan
+## The Comparisons

 The first goal is to compare bare-metal Java solutions to bare-metal JavaScript runtime solutions to learn the best possible throughput available.
 Fastify seems like a